jmacthefatcat/game-list/_games/gears-3.md

 ---
-title: Gears of War 3
+title: 'Gears of War 3'
 platform: Xbox One
 ---